 A home equity conversion mortgage, the most common type of reverse mortgage, is designed to allow homeowners ages 62 and over to convert the equity in their primary residence into cash.
 They can take out that cash as a lump sum, a series of regular payments, or a line of credit to use as needed.

-The amount that homeowners can borrow using a reverse mortgage is determined by their equity, which is the difference between what the home is worth and what they owe on it.
-Homeowners can’t borrow all of their equity with a reverse mortgage, and in some cases must set aside funds to cover taxes and homeowners insurance.
+The amount that homeowners can borrow using a reverse mortgage is determined by their home equity, which is the difference between what the home is worth and what they owe on it.
+Homeowners can’t borrow all of their equity with a reverse mortgage, and in some cases must set aside funds to pay for property taxes and homeowners insurance.

 To qualify for a reverse mortgage, you typically must own the property outright or have paid down considerably the amount owed on it.
 There’s no hard-and-fast rule, but homeowners usually need at least 50% equity to get a reverse mortgage.
 You also need to show you can afford to keep the home in good condition, pay property taxes, and maintain homeowners insurance coverage.